SyneRBI/SIRF/doc/UserGuide.md

 ## General architecture <a name="General_architecture"></a>

 The code builds upon existing Open Source software packages for medical image reconstruction.
-At the outset, these packages are STIR for PET reconstruction, and Gadgetron for MRI.
+At the outset, these packages are STIR for PET reconstruction, Gadgetron for MRI and NiftyReg for registration/resampling.
 SIRF provides MATLAB and Python interfaces to these underlying reconstruction engines.
-Underlying SIRF are C interfaces to these reconstruction engines.
-These interfaces are called from higher level MATLAB or Python interfaces.
+This is done by wrapping the engines in a C++ layer, and then placing a C-interface between the wrapped C++ engines and the MATLAB and Python interfaces.

-At present, you should only use the MATLAB and Python interfaces.
+At present, you should only use the C++, MATLAB and Python interfaces.
 The underlying C library is internal and likely to change over the next few releases.

 ## Supported scanners and file formats <a name="Supported_scanners_and_file_formats"></a>